dcgomesbr/ansible_ec2_dynamic_inventory/README.md

   but they must exist prior to calling the script

   This script also creates Internet Gateways and Routes if specified to be a public subnet

+  Now, create the private subnet:

+  `ansible-playbook ec2_setup_subnet.yml -e "ec2_region=us-east-1 ec2_network=WordpressVPC ec2_subnet=PrivateSubnet"`

 * Create the Security Group so you don't instantiate the EC2 into a default one

   This security group will allow us to SSH into it, run a yum update and etc...
   It will be restricted to my machine's IP only, which is collected real time during the SG creation.

-  There is a script you can use later to update your IP across all your machines by role, for example: ec2_update_admin_ipaddr.yml
+  There is a script you can use later to update your IP across all your machines by role, but you need instances up in AdminJumpbox role: ec2_update_admin_ipaddr.yml

-  `ansible-playbook ec2_create_sg.yml -e "ec2_region=us-east-1 ec2_network=WordpressVPC ec2_subnet=PublicSubnet ec2_sg=AdminSecurityGroup"`
+  `ansible-playbook ec2_update_admin_ipaddr.yml -e "ec2_region=us-east-1 ec2_role=AdminJumpbox ec2_sg=AdminSecurityGroup"`

 * Create a NAT gateway

   This is useful for your instances behind a private network to have Internet access shielded by a NAT gateway so they can package installs and updates